Focus: Artist Grant Program

 Funded projects may not to be used to receive course credit or as part of a graduate thesis.

 Funded projects must be completed according to the schedule provided by the Focus Committee.
-The committee may ask for a refund of the money expended toward any project not completed on time.
+The committee may ask for a refund of the money expended toward any project not completed on time or not turned in by the deadline.

 Focus Grant recipients will receive a Purchasing Card from Campus Organizations Accounting (COA) for all grant-related expenditures.
 A separate agreement must be signed with COA to receive your card.